clandrew/rpimageload/README.md

 ColorConversion.exe test_image_2.png test_image_2.data.h
 ColorConversion.exe test_image_3.png test_image_3.data.h
 ```
 The images are all a quarter screen size.
 The demo does a 4x scaled blit to make them fullscreen.
+The color invert happens during the blit, if enabled.
+You can find this in the function Scaled4xBlit().

 # Build
 The actual democode is all in one file, rpimageload.ino.